usedtothink/translation-tracker/resources/design-document.md

 #### Translation Cases
 * Create a new translation case that contains useful details
-  * Must assign an existing client or create a new client during new translation case creation
+  * Must assign an existing translation client or create a new translation client during new translation case creation
 * Retrieve information about existing translation cases
 * Retrieve a list of all translation cases, sorted by project type
 * Retrieve a list of all translation cases, sorted by most recent activity
 * Update progress on existing translation cases
 * Archive (soft-delete) translation cases

-#### Clients
+#### Translation Clients
-* Create a new client (must be linked to a new translation case)
+* Create a new translation client (must be linked to a new translation case)
-* Retrieve client information
+* Retrieve translation client information
-* Retrieve a list of all clients, sorted alphabetically
+* Retrieve a list of all translation clients, sorted alphabetically
-* Retrieve a list of all clients, sorted by most recent activity
+* Retrieve a list of all translation clients, sorted by most recent activity
-* Retrieve all translation cases associated with a client
+* Retrieve all translation cases associated with a translation client
-* Update information about the client
+* Update information about the translation client
-* Archive (soft-delete) a client
+* Archive (soft-delete) a translation client

 ### Stretch Goals

 #### Estimates
 * Create a new estimate
-* Save an estimate by assigning it to an existing client or by creating a new client
+* Save an estimate by assigning it to an existing translation client or by creating a new translation client
 * Retrieve past estimates
 * Retrieve a list of all estimates, sorted by project type
-* Retrieve a list of all estimates, sorted by client
+* Retrieve a list of all estimates, sorted by translation client
 * Link an existing estimate to a new translation case
 * Update the estimate with notes on negotiation or other details (saved estimate is read-only, notes can be edited)
 * Archive (soft-delete) an estimate